methodphoto/mincc/data/2021/blagdon-hill.md

 type: "game"
 ---

-J Carroll, 2nd Min 50 and a hattrick
+J Carroll, 2nd Min 50 and a hattrick (over two overs)

 ## The Min Innings